Our process for the perfect corporate video

 Once we have your brief, I’ll usually have the first script draft to you within a week.

-When I have it ready, I’ll email you a link for you to review and provide feedback.
+I’ll email you a link for you to review and provide feedback.

 You can make comments or ask for changes directly on this script – or give me a call if you’d prefer to chat it through.